 There was a time in this country, not so long ago, when the structure of generations made sense.
 To wit:

-Elderly people were veterans of the Second World War, and their wives.
+Elderly people were veterans of the Second World War.
 From the tumult of their youth and the prosperity of their prime, they enjoyed the serenity of the golden Autumn of their years.

 Middle-aged people had made the Nineteen-Sixties.
 Grappling with consequences of that era’s hedonism, they at the same time attempted to uphold its ideals while raising families and coming to responsibility.